 Alongside the ukuleles and surfboards, lei are seen across the world as distinctly “Hawaiian”.
 The history of lei goes back to when a settlement of Polynesians arrived on the islands at some time roughly between 750 A.D. and the 1300s.

-Throughout the South Pacific, Polynesians honored their gods by twining greens into wreaths and adorning their own bodies with strings of flowers and vines.
-When they arrived in Hawai`i, in addition to the useful plants they brought for food, medicine and building, they also brought ginger (`awapuhi), a fragrant flower used for decoration and adornment.
+Throughout the history of the South Pacific, the Polynesian people would twine greens into types of wreaths and then adorn their bodies with those wreaths of vines and flowers to honor their gods.
+When the Polynesians sailed to Hawaii, they brought useful plants that they used for medicine, food, and building.
+They had also brought ginger ( or `awapuhi), a flower to be used for decoration and adornment.

 The only Hawaii native on this list, the vines of the scented maile plant are used to create this leafy lei.
 It’s most often worn open-ended and given on very important occasions, such as weddings or graduations.

 Purple Orchid Lei